A natural semantics for the pullback of fiber bundles of structures: Abstract

 \section{Abstract}

-We remark that forcing on fiber bundles of structures of first order languages is not a compatible semantics with the pullback (of fiber bundles) and we describe a semantics which behaves well with respect to it.
-This new semantics uses parallel transport and allows to introduce two different types of extensions for the formulae: vertical and horizontal extensions.
+We remark that forcing on fiber bundles of structures of first order languages is not a compatible semantics with the pullback (of fiber bundles).
+Motivated by a combination of epistemology and geometry, we describe a semantics which behaves well with respect to the pullback.
+This new semantics uses parallel transport in its definition and allows to introduce two different types of extensions for the formulae: vertical and horizontal extensions.